equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 ## Starting a new job

 The example configuration at the top has component named `backend` and two jobs, `compute` and `etl`.
-Radix creates two job-schedulers, one for each job.
+Radix creates two job-schedulers, one for each of the two jobs.
 The job-scheduler for `compute` listens to `http://compute:8000`, and job-scheduler for `etl` listens to `http://etl:9000`.

 To start a new job, send a `POST` request to `http://compute:8000/api/v1/jobs` with request body set to
 ```json